 After graduation Sean worked as a design consultant for several well-respected manufacturers and retailers including Liberty, Heals, Conran, Herman Miller and Ercol.

-In 2010, Sean presented his first collection under his own brand at 100% Design then shortly after at Milan furniture fair.
-The collection included the Katakana desk and chair which garnered global recognition.
+In 2010, Sean presented his first collection under his own banner at 100% Design, then shortly after at Milan furniture fair.
+The collection included the Katakana desk and chair which garnered instant global recognition.

 Sean has been awarded two Design Guildmark's for the Spline chair in 2012 and the Waldron dining table in 2017.

 David is an Industrial designer driven by a curiosity for how and why things are made.
 David's focus is rooted in material exploration and driven by a desire to assign purpose to both traditional and contemporary manufacturing processes.
 The goal with all of Irwin’s work is to combine a strong concept with fundamental usefulness.

 Born in N.Ireland in 1986, David graduated in Three Dimensional Design at Northumbria University in 2007.
 He completed a fellowship on the Designers in Residence initiative at Northumbria’s School of Design in 2010 and subsequently went on to establish his own Industrial design Studio in 2011.